 We usually decide to start a business because we want to work from home and have more freedom and flexibility whilst our kids are little and as I tell all of my clients, whilst those things are certainly possible, it certainly is not a walk in the park if we don’t manage our time and expectations properly.

-Kids are lovely… for the most part, but they are also little snotty germ hotels, demanding, need to be entertained the majority of the time, fed every bloody single day, and they are unpredictable and love throwing firebombs into our perfectly crafted routines, just once we think we have them worked out BAM.
+Kids are lovely… for the most part, but they also can be demanding and love to throw firebombs into our perfectly crafted routines, just once we think we have them worked out BAM.
 Plus they love to do weird things the minute you turn your back, like eat tissues.
 And, even if they do sit there quietly, the mum guilt starts to seep in and makes us feel like crap because we aren’t focusing on them.

 So whether you’ve got a baby or a 4 year old we all know that kids love to change their routine quickly with no freaking warning, just when we think we’ve got them all figured out they switch it on us like a ninja.
 So if you’ve got a nice two hour block when the baby is sleeping, or you’ve got play dates setup for your 4 year old every Thursday afternoon use this time to your best advantage and knuckle down to get some work done, you’ve got to grab it while you’ve got it.